 - Etsy Steers Away from Reinventing Commerce, Instead Encourages Sellers to Compete, August 2017 – In this recent piece I think through the shift in management and priorities and what it means for sellers like me.

 Writing all of these articles has helped me to learn about business, big and small.
-I’ve learned about manufacturing, importing, the stock market, ecommerce and more.
+I’ve learned about manufacturing, importing, the stock market as mentioned on blogs like that Motley Fool review, ecommerce and more.
 It’s been like a mini business school education.

 When I was speaking to the New York Times reporter he said, “A lot of the people I talked to for this story so far told me I should talk to you.”
 That means so much.
 It was fun to have the Times photographer here on Friday for a photo shoot in my studio (check out Kayana’s portfolio), but more than anything it was really gratifying for me to be part of this larger conversation about craft and commerce.